- 64 Ratings

 "Nasty Women" Metropolitan Museum Tour

 Learn about the feisty women in history during a guided tour.
-Walk through the MET to see some of the most influential female lawbreakers of all time.
+Walk through the Metropolitan Museum to discover some of the most influential female lawbreakers of all time.

 What You Will Do